psr-7/psr-7.github.io/index.md

 ###### What is the default path?
 empty string (because of bugs in arbitrary frontcontrollers losing context)

-###### Can and should request-target by derived from data in UriInterface?
-Yes.
-PSR7 does not define any methods to do so, however.

 ###### Valid values for Host?
     * 127.0.0.1